Where To Get Help

 Anyone at Weber State who is a victim/survivor or has experienced discrimination, harassment, or violence can access Advocacy Services through Safe@Weber.
 Advocacy Services are available to everyone, inclusive of sex, gender identity/expression, and sexual orientation.

-The Women's Center staff is not required to report sexual misconduct to the Office of Affirmative Action/Equal Opportunity unless the victim/survivor wants our support in reporting to the institution.
-We are Campus Security Authorities, and we do have to share some limited information with the Weber State Police about crimes committed on campus.
-Come talk to us so we can tell you more.
+The Women's Center staff is not required to report discrimination, harassment, or sexual misconduct to the Office of Affirmative Action/Equal Opportunity unless the victim/survivor wants our support in reporting to the institution.
+We are Campus Security Authorities and we do have to share some limited information with the Weber State Police about crimes committed on campus.
+Come talk to us so we can tell you more!

 Advocacy Services include:

 - Developing a safety plan by identifying resources and strengths and assistance with supportive measures such as no-contact directives and class/housing changes, etc.